-Michael William Hogan was a corporate executive-type until one day he woke up and realized that he was working for all the wrong reasons.
+Michael William Hogan was a Midwest-born corporate executive-type until one day he awakened to realize that he was working for all the wrong reasons.
 And all the wrong people.

 Alarmed but enlightened, Michael thought about checking himself into one of those outrageously expensive facilities in the hills above Malibu but discovered that none offered corporate executive-typectomies.
 Undeterred, he bought a tattered volume of Mid-Life Crisis Management for Dummies at a used bookstore in Brentwood only to get home and discover the chapter on transitioning from hell to heaven had been torn out.
 Left with only self-reliance, Michael rewired his grey matter to finally pursue what matters: happiness, creativity, screenwriting, filmmaking.
 Unable to fully abandon his entrepreneurial side, he also launched a production company, Motu Productions.